-Male fertility also declines particularly after 40 with a reduction in the quality and motility of sperm.
+Male fertility also declines, particularly after 40, with a reduction in the quality and motility of sperm.
 Research has shown that it can take up to two years for a male over 40 to get his partner pregnant even if she is much younger.
 Studies have also shown links to older fathers and an increased risk of autism and schizophrenia in their offspring.

-Studies have shown that older mothers have a greater life span and benefit for longer from having stored oestrogen with its positive, long-lasting effects on muscle, bone and nerve function before it is used on a developing foetus.
+Studies have shown that older mothers have a greater life span; and benefit for longer from having stored oestrogen with its positive, long-lasting effects on muscle, bone and nerve function before it is used on a developing foetus.

-I personally found swimming and yoga the best exercise throughout my pregnany.
+I personally found swimming and yoga the best exercise throughout my pregnancy.
 I also found myself turning inwards during the third trimester; meditation helped to maintain a sense of calm and aid connection with my baby.
 To keep my nutritional levels optimised I used pregnacare and nelsons spatone iron supplement which was very easy on my stomach and helped maintain my energy levels.